Azure-Samples/chat-with-your-data-solution-accelerator/CONTRIBUTING.md

   ``` shell
   poetry lock --no-update
   ```
-  `--no-update` prevents updating any other packages to latest versions.
+  `--no-update` Locks the packages without updating the locked versions.

 ## <a name="submit"></a> Submission Guidelines